 At this stage you will be assessed on your potential for further development.
 Before undertaking direct practice with service users in a practice learning setting, you must undertake 20 days of assessed practice learning through which you must demonstrate that you have the interpersonal skills and values required to be suitable and safe to work with people with social care needs and their carers.
 The first year of study will also focus on core values and skills as well as broader social, cultural and institutional processes that frame the role and task of social work.

-Years Two & Three: 'Applying knowledge, skills and values in social work practice and the development and confirmation of competence in social work practice'
+Years Two and Three: ‘Applying knowledge, skills and values in social work practice and the development and confirmation of competence in social work practice’

-You will spend 180 days in assessed practice learning settings (80 days year 2 and 100 days year 3).
+You will spend 180 days in assessed practice learning settings (80 days in year two and 100 days in year three).

 There will be a focus on disadvantage, oppression and deprivation; leading to an emphasis on social work intervention and the contexts within which social work is practised.